livecode/livecode-ide/notes/feature-script_extensions.md

 	   if the environment contains "development" then
 		  -- Do IDE-specific initialisation
 	   end if
-	end revLoadLibrary
+	end extensionInitialize

-	on revUnloadLibrary
+	on extensionFinalize
 	   if the target is not me then
-		  pass revUnloadLibrary
+		  pass extensionFinalize
 	   end if

-	   remove the script of me from back end revUnloadLibrary
+	   remove the script of me from back end extensionFinalize

-## revLibraryStartupScript message
+## extensionStartupScript message

-A `revLibraryStartupScript` handler can be implemented to provide code which will be executed after the library is loaded in a standalone application.
+A `extensionStartupScript` handler can be implemented to provide code which will be executed after the library is loaded in a standalone application.

 ### Example

-	on revLibraryStartupScript
+	on extensionStartupScript
 	   if the target is not me then
-		  pass revLibraryStartupScript
+		  pass extensionStartupScript
 	   end if

-	   -- Initialise library for use in standalone end revLibraryStartupScript
+	   -- Initialise library for use in standalone end extensionStartupScript

 ## Metadata
 Metadata for script libraries should be contained in the library